Year-end Tax Legislation Update

 The TCJA created separate tax brackets for long-term capital gains.
 They are no longer tied to the ordinary tax rate schedules.
 Gains are taxed at:

-A situation you want to avoid is paying tax on capital gains in 2018, but having non-deductible losses in 2019 because losses exceed gains.
+A situation you want to avoid is paying tax on capital gains in 2019, but having non-deductible losses in 2020 because total losses exceed total gains and the allowable $3,000 capital loss deduction.
 Taking capital losses to offset capital gains can also avoid the surtax on investment income.

 - Review portfolios before year-end for tax selling opportunities.